openjustice/home/walkthrough.md

 ```

 There was also a need to create a python script to convert a csv file into the correct json format.
 Code for this here.

 ```
 import csv
 import json
 import sys, getopt

-'''
-To run (from inside this directory): python data_converter.py -i ../data/data_clean.csv -o ../data/test.json (from main directory) python scripts/data_converter.py -i data/data_clean.csv -o data/test.json
+//To run (from inside this directory): python data_converter.py -i ../data/data_clean.csv -o ../data/test.json (from main directory) python scripts/data_converter.py -i data/data_clean.csv -o data/test.json
-'''

 def main(argv):
   input_file = ''